 Put it simply, evolutionary theory is about ‘how come’ of us.
 How I, you, everybody, and all other living things come into being.
 There must be an explanation, and it should be a convincing one.
 Through human history, there are many accounts of this sort.
 But most of them no longer make any sense now.
 We live beyond the age of “just take it for granted” or “believe it for we have been told like this.”
 We now possess an incredible power of investigation which we call ‘science.’
 With this tool, we can doubt in anything even in the tool itself, and we have ways to figure it out.

 I do not take science as an ideology comparing to religion, political ideas, etc., like postmodern thinkers do.
 I regard science as the tool that brings us (the most) reliable knowledge.
 This type of tool can be found in everywhere concerning truth, even in religious settings.
-To the question of “how we come,” evolutionary explanation is overwhelmingly accepted, not only in scientific circle, but also in public sphere (except some societies firmly bound with certain religious ideology1).
+To the question of “how we come,” evolutionary explanation is overwhelmingly accepted, not only in scientific circle, but also in public sphere (except some societies firmly bound with certain religious ideology).
 So, I will make a jump to ignore competitive accounts and accept evolutionary theory as a scientific fact.
 Concerning about theory and fact of evolution, Stephen Jay Gould, a well-known biologist, makes a very good explanation.

 Well, evolution is a theory.
 It is also a fact.
 And facts and theories are different things, not rungs in a hierarchy of increasing certainty.
 Facts are the world’s data.
 Theories are structures of ideas that explain and interpret facts.
 Facts do not go away when scientists debate rival theories to explain them.
 Einstein’s theory of gravitation replaced Newton’s, but apples did not suspend themselves in mid-air, pending the outcome. […] In science, ‘fact’ can only mean “confirmed to such a degree that it would be perverse to withhold provisional assent.”
-I suppose that apples might start to rise tomorrow, but the possibility does not merit equal time in physics classrooms.2
+I suppose that apples might start to rise tomorrow, but the possibility does not merit equal time in physics classrooms.

 How evolution explains the process of our becoming?
 Since this essay is not intended to be a scientific paper on evolution, I will go through the account in a less scholarly manner.
 We all began with the most fundamental organism with only one cell.
 This organism had one critical aspect that never before happened, the ability to live by itself (self-organization).
 With this ability, it could respond to the environment, it ate, grew, and eventually reproduced by dividing its fat body into two.